by Chris Woodford. Last updated: September 13, 2017.

 When a German engineer called Otto Lilienthal (1848–1896) strapped wings to his arms and jumped off a hill in an attempt to fly, many people thought he was crazy.
 They had a point: he did, eventually, kill himself trying to fly like the birds.
 But his pioneering glider experiments inspired the Wright brothers to develop their engine-powered airplanes in the early 20th century and played a hugely important part in the history of human flight.

 Photo: Reinventing flight: Biomimetics doesn't always work.
 To begin with, humans tried to fly by flapping wings like birds.
 People only successfully took to the air when they thought about the problem a different way and stopped copying nature so literally.
 The Wright brothers making their historic powered flight at Kitty Hawk, North Carolina in December 1903.
-Photo courtesy of NASA on the Commons.
+Photo courtesy of Wikimedia Commons.

 Lilienthal the "birdman" is only one example of how nature has inspired inventors.
 How about the story of British engineer Marc Isambard Brunel (1769–1845), father of famous engineer Isambard Kingdom Brunel (1806–1859), who invented a new way of digging tunnels underwater after watching a worm burrowing through the wooden planks of a ship?
 Or what about Swiss engineer George de Mestral (1907–1990), who invented the amazingly useful fastening material called VELCRO® after seeing how stray burrs from the burdock plant stuck like glue to the fur of his dog.